rockt/SETH/index.md

 Using Java:
 	java -cp seth.jar seth.Uniprot2Tab uniprot_sprot.xml.gz idmapping.dat.gz uniprot.dat PSM.dat

-### Import gene2pubmed, UniProt and PSM
+### Import  gene2pubmed, UniProt and PSM into the mySQL Database

 	mysqlimport  --fields-terminated-by='\t' --delete --local --verbose --host <hostname> --user=<username> --password=<password> <dbName> gene2pubmed
 	mysqlimport  --fields-terminated-by='\t' --delete --local --verbose --host <hostname> --user=<username> --password=<password> <dbName> uniprot.dat
 	mysqlimport  --fields-terminated-by='\t' --local --verbose --host <hostname> --user=<username> --password=<password> <dbName> PSM.dat

-Additionally, we included results from the gene name recognition tool GNAT applied on all of PubMed and PubMed Central (as of 09/12/2012).
+Additionally, we included results from the gene name recognition tool GNAT applied on all of PubMed and PubMed Central.
+This data is only meant as a starting point, we recommend integrating other gene-NER tools.
-Updated results are available on the GeneView web site (http://bc3.informatik.hu-berlin.de/download)
+Updated gene-ner results are available on the GeneView web site (http://bc3.informatik.hu-berlin.de/download)

+## Database migration
-Finally, we converted the mySQL database into XML using Apache [ddlUtils](http://db.apache.org/ddlutils/) and subsequently used this XML to compile an embedded Derby database.
+Finally, to allow for a better portability of SETH, we converted the original mySQL database into an embedded Derby database.
+For this we used Apache [ddlUtils](http://db.apache.org/ddlutils/)

-# Cite
+# Cite SETH

 ### BibTeX
 	@misc{thomas2013seth,